KurtWUHK/Topspin_Helper/README.md

-This project include two python scripts and two TopSpin layouts.
-To use them, you have to download and put the scripts into "(...TopSpin_DIR)\exp\stan\nmr\py\user".
-And put the layout files into "(...TopSpin_DIR)\plot\layouts".
+This project include python scripts and TopSpin layouts for graphic report.
+For python script, please download and put them into "(...TopSpin_DIR)\exp\stan\nmr\py\user".
+For layout files, please download and put them into "(...TopSpin_DIR)\plot\layouts".
 You can also create your own layout, and change their name as "H.xwp" and "C.xwp".

-Open your spectrum by TopSpin.
-Before generating report, you have to process your spectrum manually.
-Especially, the peaks must be picked.

-Enter "apl" on command line, the graphic report will be generated on the directory where your spectrum is.

-Furthermore, you can enter "apl_dir" to generate all 1H and 13C spectrum on current directory automatically, it may take some time, don't close TopSpin until the software tell you "apl_dir.py: finished" on right-bottom.
+The script to generate report:
+1."apl": To generate the graphic report for current spectrum (1H or 13C).
+2."apl_dir": To generate the graphic reports for all 1H/13C spcetrum in current directory.
+3."str": To generate the string report for current spectrum (1H or 13C).
+4."str_dir": To generate the string reports for all 1H/13C spcetrum in current directory.
+5."arp": To generate both string reports and graphic report for all 1H/13C spcetrum in current directory.

+To run script above, just input script name on command line, and Enter.
+Before running scrupts, you have to mark the integrations and peaks for your spectrums manually.

-Currently, this project support 1H and 13C spectrum.
-Scripts are writen and tested under Python3.6 (It should be work on other Python3 version), and run under TopSpin3.5 and 4.0 (It should be work on other version).
+My script was tested under TopSpin 4.0 (It should be work on other version).
 For any question about the scripts, please feel free to let me know :)